ben1ahrens/alphagenome-challenge/README.md

 **Serova Tech Challenge · Benjamin Ahrens**

-This pipeline uses [AlphaGenome](https://github.com/google-deepmind/alphagenome) (Google DeepMind) to predict the regulatory impact of cancer-associated somatic variants on gene expression, and compares these predictions against observed RNA-seq data from the same TCGA-LUAD patient sample.
+This pipeline uses [AlphaGenome](https://github.com/google-deepmind/alphagenome) to predict the regulatory impact of cancer-associated somatic variants on gene expression, and compares these predictions against observed RNA-seq data from the same TCGA-LUAD patient sample.

 ---